Is your Preventive Maintenance Program on a summer break or does your team perform the critical essential care tasks year-round?

 The client was looking at all the newest technologies out there like IoT (internet of things), cloud based data, and connecting smart devices with your mobile apps.

-For an example, you notice the temperature rising on a very dirty AC motor, start with cleaning and basic PM inspections.
-Y
+For example, if you notice the temperature rising on a very dirty AC motor, start with cleaning and basic PM inspections.

 Also, train them in how to use the inspection tools.
 If you document and describe these inspection instructions on a PM route or a work order you will get consistent execution of your PM task.